 U.S. Government and Civics

-Free resources that align with your U.S. Government and Civics curriculum
+Explore free resources that align with your U.S. Government and Civics curriculum.

-Widen your lens on U.S. government, history, and civic learning with this curated list of videos, simulations, articles, and timelines.
+Widen your lens on U.S. government, history, and civic learning with this curated list of videos, simulations, readings, and timelines.

 • Understand why a country's form of government determines whether citizens' voices are magnified or minimized.